norsig/vpn-ca-api/docker/README.md

     $ curl -k https://localhost/vpn-cert-service/api.php/crl

-By now adding `crl-verify /path/to/crl` to your `server.conf` the configuration should no longer be accepted.
+By now adding `crl-verify /path/to/crl` to your `server.conf` the generated client configuration should no longer be accepted.